Ghosted? How to move on and stay strong

 Being unsure about their feelings or the future of the relationship.

 Dwelling on the specifics won’t be constructive.
-Acknowledge that someone who would treat you with such little regard is reason enough not to waste time wondering what is going on in their unevolved mind.
+A better approach is to recognize that someone who would treat you with such little regard doesn’t warrant you wasting one more minute of your life wondering what is going on in their unevolved mind.

 Recognize that ghosting is a reflection of the other person, not you.

 Consider this: You can put a bar of gold in a safe or you can put it in the trash.
-It doesn’t matter but, no matter how you treat the gold bar, it has the same value.
-Similarly, your worth doesn’t diminish because of how others treat you.
+But, no matter how you treat the gold bar, it has the same value.
+Similarly, your value doesn’t diminish based on how people treat you.

 Remind yourself that you can’t control how others act, but you can control what you think and how you respond.